wp-plugins/polylang/readme.txt

 * Bug correction: search for empty string in default language displays posts in all languages when hiding the URL language information for default language
 * Bug correction: completely reworked the canonical redirection introduced in 0.9.5 which created more problems than it solved
 * Bug correction: ajax for media translations does not work
-* Started tests with WordPress 3.5 beta RC1
+* Started tests with WordPress 3.5 beta RC1 and Twenty Twelve

 = 0.9.5 (2012-11-13) =